rasterio/rasterio/docs/features.rst

                 ((g, 255) for g, v in shapes), out_shape=src.shape)

+By default, only pixels whose center is within the polygon or that are selected by Bresenham's line algorithm will be burned in.
+You can specify ``all_touched=True`` to burn in all pixels touched by the geometry.
+The geometries will be rasterized by the "painter's algorithm" - geometries are handled in order and subsequent geometries will overwrite previous values.

 Again, to burn in georeferenced shapes, pass an appropriate transform for the image to be created.